 Lime is an important ingredient in the production of steel.
 We work together with our customers to solve problems and define solutions that aid our steel customers to succeed in this highly competitive industry.

-Among the many uses of lime in the steel industry, three stand out:
+There are many uses of lime in the steel industry including the following three:

 - Lime is used as a fluxing agent in electric arc furnaces and basic oxygen furnaces.
-Lime removes impurities (silica, phosphorus, sulfur) from the steel being manufactured.
+Lime removes impurities (for example, silica, phosphorus, sulfur) from the steel being manufactured.
 The lime fuses with the impurities to form slag, which separates from the steel and is removed.
-This process increases the quality of the steel.
+This process improves the quality of the steel.

 - Lime is also used to enhance the refractory life of the furnaces.
-The MgO in dolomitic lime reduces the tendency of slag to dissolve the MgO from the furnace refractory.
+The magnesium oxide (MgO) in dolomitic lime reduces the tendency of steel slag to dissolve the MgO within the furnace refractory.

-In addition to the widespread individual use of our lime and limestone products throughout North America, Graymont is continuing to develop and supply custom blends of these materials.
-Our goal is to provide products that will assist our steel customers to succeed in this highly competitive industry, maximizing their production and helping them to meet ever-more-stringent quality requirements.
+In addition to the widespread use of our non-blended lime and limestone products, Graymont develops and supplies custom blends of these materials to suit the needs of our customers.
+We provide solutions that will help our steel customers succeed in this highly competitive industry, maximizing their production and helping them to meet quality requirements.

 Graymont's hydrated lime can also be used for miscellaneous applications in steel making including as a lubrication agent when drawing steel rods, pH correction in wastewater and for bathing finished steel products.
 Hydrated lime is also sometimes used as a whitewash coating on the steel.

 Please refer to the related products shown or contact our sales team to enquire about our product range.